bhdone/btchd/INSTALL.md

-Building BitcoinHD1
+Building DePINC
 ================

-See doc/build-*.md for instructions on building the various elements of the BitcoinHD1 Core reference implementation of BitcoinHD1.
+See doc/build-*.md for instructions on building the various elements of the DePINC Core reference implementation of DePINC.